Local Expert-Only in Jax

 Crispy's - For a pizza with just the right amount of flavor, try Crispy’s Hubbard pie, with sausage, roasted peppers and onions.
 Their San Marzano Red Sauce is out of this world and a stable in the Springfield community.
 Don’t leave without grabbing a slice!

-Strings Sports Brewery - Jax Ale Trail’s newest brewery is opened and ready for kickoff!
-Their brewery and restaurant is in a restored station house with plenty of views.
+Strings Sports Brewery - The brewery and restaurant is in a restored station house with plenty of views.
 Their Strings Grilled Cheese isn’t your traditional American cheese fare.
 It features apple jam, whole grain mustard, brie and pork belly.

 Tommy's Breakfast in a Cup - Tommy’s is Springfield best kept secret.
 The restaurant doesn’t have any signage to direct you, so patrons are always locals.
 Their Breakfast in a Bowl has grits, egg, cheese and your choice of meat, delicious and hearty.
 Make sure to bring cash to this Springfield gem.

-Culhane's Irish Pub - An upbeat Irish pub in Tinsletown, you’ll go for the drinks, but you’ll keep coming back to Culhane’s Irish Pub for this stew.
+Culhane's Irish Pub - An upbeat Irish pub in Tinseltown, you’ll go for the drinks, but you’ll keep coming back to Culhane’s Irish Pub for this stew.

 The French Pantry - One of, if not the, most popular lunch spots in Jacksonville.
 This cozy little pantry has a menu that changes daily, but whatever the offering of the day is – you know it will be fresh, made from scratch and absolutely delicious.
 The bruschetta is the most popular among locals.
 They have several options to try.
 Also, be sure to enjoy a slice of cake, their wedding cake is one to remember.